 4km historical walk with memorials from Ouidah town to the Atlantic shore

-What is the best time of year to visit attractions in Benin?
+When is the best season to visit attractions in Benin?

 November to March (dry season) is best - comfortable temperatures of 24-30°C, no rain, and clearest conditions for safari at Pendjari